ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 The final project has three important deadlines.

-* Project proposal due 07-May (week 6).
+* Project proposal due 06-May (week 6).
-* Project presentation 09-Jun.
+* Project presentations 01/03-Jun.
-* Final submission 11-Jun.
+* Final submission 08-Jun.

 The final project is your opportunity to be creative and showcase the Python skills you have learned during this course by applying them to an Earth science application.
 There is a great deal of flexibility on the exact nature of the final project but it must be related to Earth and Space Science.